The Doctor and the Girl: Plot

 Michael's father has Taffy discharged behind Michael's back.
-When Michael confronts him, he gives Michael her address, but says he will be cut off from the family.
-Michael finds Taffy, and the get married; his mother and sisters have a growing fondness for Taffy, but his father remains disappointed.
+When Michael confronts him, he gives Michael her address, but says he will be cut off from the family if he marries her.
+Michael finds Taffy, and they get married; his sisters have a growing fondness for Taffy, but his father remains disappointed.

-Michael starts a street front medical practice, with Taffy helping to setup the office and help out.
+Michael starts a street front medical practice, with Taffy helping to set up the office and help out.
 His patients like him, and Michael treats his patients with compassion.

-Fabienne turns up at Michael's door, suffering major blood loss after an illegal abortion.
-Michael is unable to save her, and learns that their father sent her to an inadequate Doctor rather than perform the abortion himself.
+Fabienne, who has become pregnant to a married man who has deserted her, turns up at Michael's door, suffering major blood loss after a miscarriage.
+Michael takes her to Bellevue, but she dies during surgery.
 In their grief, Michael and his father finally bond; Michael and Taffy continue running his private practice.

 Cast

 Production

 Prior to The Doctor and the Girl, American films avoided discussion of abortion, which was illegal in most states.
 MGM convinced the Motion Picture Association of America, which enforced the Hays Code, that the topic of abortion, which was not explicitly forbidden by the Code, could be tastefully addressed in the film.
 While the film vaguely referred to the procedure as "an illegal operation," the precedent allowed later films to include abortion plotlines.